Project Management · Vaughan

 Exactly what you get

 A project management tool that understands construction: pours, trades, inspections, deliveries, and holdbacks as real entities with dependencies, so it warns PMs about out-of-sequence work and becomes the single source of truth for the job.
-It links to the rest of the operation, pulling deliveries from inventory management software, crews from field service management software, milestones into accounting software development for progress billing, and status into business intelligence dashboards.
+It links to the rest of the operation, pulling deliveries from inventory management software, crews from field service management software, milestones into accounting software development for progress billing, and status into business intelligence (BI) dashboards.

 How to choose a developer in Vaughan